wmbusmeters/wmbusmeters/README.md

     --meterfiles to create status files below tmp, named /tmp/meter_name, containing the latest reading.
     --oneshot wait for an update from each meter, then quit.

+Specifying auto as the device will automatically look for usb wmbus dongles on /dev/im871a and /dev/amb8465
 ```

 No meter triplets means listen for telegram traffic and print any id heard.